Bengur/dockerize_stateless_django_app/README.md

 Modify docker-compose file as you need.
 Be sure that db/db_user/db_password settings in both files are the same

-Cd to the "compose" directory and run
+Cd to the directory where docker-compose.yml file is and run

     docker-compose up